FeatureBaseDB/www/content/blog/writing-a-client-library.md

 end
 ```

-The following regular expression captures all parts of a valid Pilosa URI and is being used for all official client libraries:
+The following regular expression captures all parts of a valid Pilosa URI and is used in all official client libraries:
 ```
 ^(([+a-z]+)://)?([0-9a-z.-]+)?(:([0-9]+))?$
 ```